 Key Highlights

-• Buyers and sellers should carefully consider the pros and cons before entering into a wraparound mortgage agreement.
+Buyers and sellers should think about the good and bad sides before agreeing to a wraparound mortgage.

-• It’s important to understand the legal and financial implications of wraparound mortgages, including state-specific regulations and impact on credit scores.
+It’s important to understand the legal and financial aspects of wraparound mortgages.
+This includes state rules and how it affects credit scores.

 Introduction